 - 5. At its onset, the regional seas programme was conceived as an action-oriented programme encompassing a comprehensive, inter-sectoral approach and to environmental problems in marine and coastal areas addressing not only the consequences, but also the causes, of environmental degradation.
 Each regional programme is shaped according to the needs of the region concerned.
-The overall strategy to be followed was defined by UNEP's Governing Council as3: - Promotion of international and regional conventions, guidelines and actions for the control of marine pollution and for the protection and management of aquatic - Assessment of the state of marine pollution, of the sources and trends of this pollution, and of the impact of the pollution on human health, marine ecosystems and amenities; - Co-ordination of the efforts with regard to the environmental aspects of the protection, development and management of marine and coastal resources; and - Support for education and training efforts to make possible the full participation of developing countries in the protection, development and management of marine and coastal resources. - 6.
+The overall strategy to be followed was defined by UNEP's Governing Council as: - Promotion of international and regional conventions, guidelines and actions for the control of marine pollution and for the protection and management of aquatic resources; - Assessment of the state of marine pollution, of the sources and trends of this pollution, and of the impact of the pollution on human health, marine ecosystems and amenities; - Co-ordination of the efforts with regard to the environmental aspects of the protection, development and management of marine and coastal resources; and - Support for education and training efforts to make possible the full participation of developing countries in the protection, development and management of marine and coastal resources. - • - 6.
 In order to fulfill the coordination function, UNEP organises annual global meetings of the regional seas conventions and action plans.
-At s the ninth global meeting of regional seas conventions and action plans in 2007, new global strategic directions for the regional seas programmes 2008-2012: enhancing the role of the regional seas conventions and action plans were adopted4 The strategic directions include the following elements: - Enhance the sustainability and effectiveness of Regional Seas Programmes through increasing country ownership, incorporating regional seas conventions and protocols into national legislation, promoting compliance and enforcement comparable programmes sponsored by other bodies.
-UNEP Regional Seas Reports and Studies No.1.
+At s the ninth global meeting of regional seas conventions and action plans in 2007, new global strategic directions for the regional seas programmes 2008-2012: enhancing the role of the regional seas conventions and action plans were adopted The strategic directions include the following elements: - • - Enhance the sustainability and effectiveness of Regional Seas Programmes through increasing country ownership, incorporating regional seas conventions and

-These financial mechanisms are normally in the form of regional seas trust funds.
+&lt;sup>2 These financial mechanisms are normally in the form of regional seas trust funds.
 For the regional seas programmes administered by UNEP, UNEP functions as trustee of the fund.